 The cost-effectiveness of ACP

 One systematic review focussed its attention to the cost-effectiveness of ACP and found limited evidence.
 Fourteen of the 18 included studies were conducted in USA.
-No evidence suggests that ACP is more costly and some well-conducted studies indicate that ACP is associated with healthcare savings.
+No evidence suggests that ACP is more costly, and some well-conducted studies indicate that ACP is associated with healthcare savings.
 The savings seem to be for older people in RAC, people living with dementia who are cared for at home, and people with high-care needs and low income.
 Although savings are recognised, the broader costs and benefits are not understood.
 Examples of such costs are those borne by RAC, community services or families and carers with the avoidance of hospital admissions.
 Examples of benefits may be the reduction of stress and improved quality of life with care aligned with the dying person’s wishes.
+Research in the Australian setting is emerging but currently insufficient to draw conclusions.

 The progressive decline associated with dementia can be associated with under-treatment for pain and other symptoms, numerous emergency hospital admissions and/or non-beneficial medical treatments.
 Hospitalisations and invasive treatments can exacerbate the behavioural and psychological symptoms of dementia (BSPD).